liquidsn8ke/accessibility-enhancements/README.md

 - It would be better if we drew the screenreader's focus to new applications instead, but that's more difficult.
   - Apparently the "sell all treasure" button does this correctly - copy whatever it's doing?
 Something to do with web dialogs.

+## Alternate Token Interactions

+Some users use trackpads or touch interfaces or other control schemas that don't support right click.
+Some people don't want to relearn their existing muscle memory.
+Some people just irrationally hate right clicks.
+For good or for ill, we want to empower you.

+The module adds a setting (disabled by default) which give an alternate way to open the Token HUD.

+- Disabled by default because it seems potentially super annoying
+- Seems to behave kind of strangely sometimes, not extensively tested yet
+- I'd love to support clicking on an unowned token to target it, but I haven't spent much time on getting it working yet

+## High Contrast Character Sheets

+**PF2E player character sheet only**

+Adds an optional override (configured in module settings) which takes a hatchet to the PC character sheet to offer a "high-contrast" option.
+Both a dark and a light mode are offered.

+- The setting is clientside and applies to all character sheets.
+It doesn't affect how other users see the sheets.
+- Though I would be happy if they enjoyed it, this setting was not primarily intended to appeal to users who are seeking a "conventional" dark mode character sheet.
+The goal was to maximise contrast, not prioritise aesthetics.
+- This setting may make the sheets harder to use for many users, especially in places where the colours were used to convey information.
+There may be some places (like the proficiency dropdown selector) which look objectively worse.
+- There were several fields which sadly did not use variables to set their colours, requiring me to use gross overrides or important tags which are not best practice ordinarily.
+I would prefer to do this inside the system, but that will take additional investigation.